aliyah-snts/aliyah-snts/README.md

 👋 Hi, I’m @aliyah-snts.
 - Interested in Web Development and AI.
-- Focused on learning Python.
+- Currently focused on learning Python.
 - Can code in HTML, CSS and JS.
 - Reach me on aliyahsantos96@gmail.com